Multiscale Muscle Mechanophysiology (M3) Lab

 Emily completed her Ph.D. in Mechanical Engineering at North Carolina State University in 2021 where she researched the consequences of neuromuscular and orthopedic impairments on walking performance.
 She is currently working toward the development of sex-specific musculoskeletal models to investigate how sex differences affect muscle function during movement.
 Outside of work, Emily enjoys spending time with her family, trying new restaurants around Charlottesville, camping, hiking, and watching the US women’s national soccer team play.

-• Matthew DiSalvo
+• Matthew DiSalvo, PhD

 mdd5dn@virginia.edu